aather30/diglot-weave/README.txt

 Install the following libraries:
-i.
-Re
+i. pip install re
-ii.
-Google trans
+ii. pip install googletrans

 Run the following command on your console: